-The Synod Assembly is our biannual Synod-wide fellowship gathering for celebration, business, and visioning.
+The Synod Assembly is our biennial Synod-wide fellowship gathering for celebration, business, and visioning.

 The Synod Assembly is one of our two Synod-wide fellowship events and gathers in the fall of even numbered years.
 The Assembly meets opposite our Come to the Table event, which gathers on odd numbered years.